AP-CSA-JAVA/CSA_JAVA-Course/source/Chapter_3/Unit6.md

 }
 ```

-**Enhanced For Loop Applications**
+**Enhanced `for` Loop Applications**

-Both standard and enhanced for loops are useful in different contexts.
-For example, since enhanced for loops make a copy of each element value, they are incapable of changing the value of the elements in an array.
-If elements need to be altered, standard for loops are more appropriate.
-In contrast, if elements just need to be accessed, enhanced for loops provide a more streamlined way to access elements without the need for a counter, or a potential `ArrayIndexOutOfBounds error`.
+Both standard and enhanced `for` loops are useful in different contexts.
+For example, since *enhanced* `for` loops make a copy of each element value, they are incapable of changing the value of the elements in an array.
+If elements need to be altered, *standard* `for` loops are more appropriate.
+In contrast, if elements just need to be accessed, *enhanced* `for` loops provide a more streamlined way to access elements without the need for a counter, or a potential `ArrayIndexOutOfBounds error`.

 ## 6.4 Developing Algorithms Using Arrays